 - Chief financial officer (CFO) Emerging technology presents difficult investment decisions that can result in runaway costs.
 Preemptively implementing controls can save money by reining in expenses. - Chief risk officer (CRO) Emerging technology brings new risks.
-It is critical that CROs identify and mitigate new risks to minimize impact on ROI. - Chief audit executive (CAE) New technology requires updated skillsets.
+It is critical that CROs identify and mitigate new risks to minimise impact on ROI. - Chief audit executive (CAE) New technology requires updated skillsets.
 Staff with the requisite training is essential to auditing new technology and ensuring it is operating as intended.
-CAEs should also realize the importance of refreshing the risk profile regularly - along with internal audit plans -to cover emerging technology risks.
+CAEs should also realise the importance of refreshing the risk profile regularly along with internal audit plans -to cover emerging technology risks.
 For example, companies with RPA should conduct an internal audit on the process taken to govern, implement and control RPA.

-- Chief data officer (CDO) Enabling emerging technology for the organization is largely dependent on the CDO.
+- Chief data officer (CDO) Enabling emerging technology for the organisation is largely dependent on the CDO.
 Close collaboration and alignment between the CDO and CIO are key. - Chief marketing officer (CMO) Ensuring that the CIO and CDO have a strong understanding of the customer experience is critical to the value brought by emerging technology.
 CMOs enable this understanding.

-While emerging technology surfaces many factors to consider, it is important that organizations ensure the following actions are taken in their technology enablement journeys:
+While emerging technology surfaces many factors to consider, it is important that organisations ensure the following actions are taken in their technology enablement journeys:

 - Leverage existing assets by assessing current technology and using current building blocks such as data sources, technology and talent - Set a foundational understanding among the C-suite about how the business will transform and how it will get there - Have a framework that facilitates engagement between the CIO and business leaders so that CIOs understand business goals and the desired customer experience - Develop a culture fostered around change enablement so that employees are open to change.
-Forward-thinking organizations embrace employee empowerment and develop training programs to provide new skills for more rewarding careers as the organization modernizes, helping employees feel safe from the real or perceived job security threat from automation - Swiftly qualify what is of value to the organization and what is a fad
+Forward-thinking organisations embrace employee empowerment and develop training programs to provide new skills for more rewarding careers as the organisation modernises, helping employees feel safe from the real or perceived job security threat from automation - Swiftly qualify what is of value to the organisation and what is a fad on its strategies with greater certainty or at a faster pace.

-When properly implemented, emerging technologies can be powerful in helping companies solve business problems, scale on demand, improve resiliency and deploy technology solutions rapidly and securely.
-Companies should conduct a digital maturity assessment and determine areas where emerging technology could provide the greatest value or enable the organization to deliver on its strategies with greater certainty or at a faster pace.
 It's also critical to have effective change management during the transition, otherwise any technology program will never truly reap the intended benefits.
 The most successful CIOs of the future will be those who seamlessly provide optimal customer and employee experiences while enabling business innovation.

+When properly implemented, emerging technologies can be powerful in helping companies solve business problems, scale on demand, improve resiliency and deploy technology solutions rapidly and securely.
+Companies should conduct a digital maturity assessment and determine areas where emerging technology could provide the greatest value or enable the organisation to deliver